By Michael Franklin

 All signs point towards the continued growth of messaging channels, however this is still an experimental product for Kindred.
 We want to understand how users interact with the Chatbot, what other requests they may have, and what future functionalities they want to see.
 Impactful innovation takes time, and is an iterative process, and this is by no means the finished article.
 However, through partnering with Artificial Solutions and leveraging their natural language technology, we hope to deliver real value to our customers and see the chatbot as another step towards allowing them to interact with Unibet services through whatever channel they wish.

-The chatbot is now available to UK-based users and can be found at https://www.facebook.com/UnibetUK/, and is soon to be launched to Australian customers.
+The chatbot is now available to UK-based users here.
+It will also soon be launched to Australian customers.